Tecnico1931/aws-transcribe-audio/README.md

 ### 4. Collecting Account Credentials
 **DO NOT COMMIT CREDENTIALS TO PUBLIC SOURCE CONTROL**

-We will store account credentials needed for the AWS CLI SDK in the file "credentials" located in the projects root directory.
+We will store account credentials needed for the AWS CLI SDK in the file "credentials" located in the project's root directory.
 Please copy the corresponding values below into the "credentials" file.

 #### AWS Credential Configuration